Greatness-2003/automations-workflows-project/README.md

 # Modern Family (TV Show) Sentiment Analysis

-Project Description: In this project, I will develop a sentiment analysis tool to analyze Twitter data related to the popular TV show, Modern Family.
-The goal is to collect, process, and analyze tweets, comments, and posts from Twitter to determine the sentiment (positive, negative, or neutral) of the audience's reactions to the show.
+Project Description: In this project, I developed a sentiment analysis tool to analyze Twitter data related to the popular TV show, Modern Family.
+The goal is to collect, process, and analyze tweets and comments from Twitter to determine the sentiment (positive, negative, or neutral) of the audience's reactions to the show.
 This project aims to provide valuable insights into how people perceive and engage with TV shows on social media platforms.

-***NB: For this project, I am only focusing on 1 TV show, but the process can be extended to others in the future.***
+***NB: For this project, I am only focusing on 1 TV show, but the program can be applied to others.***

 Below are the various steps in the project.
 More may be added as it progresses.
 ## Project Components: